Skip to main content

 A screenshot of the Google Tag Manager interface, showing an example trigger discussed above.

-Completing this setup will allow Tag Manager to detect Element's Custom Events, store Element Variables for use in Tags, and Trigger Tags based on Custom Events
+Completing this setup will allow Tag Manager to detect Element451's Custom Events, store Element451 Variables for use in Tags, and Trigger Tags based on Custom Events

 Recommended Setup for Sending Events to Google Analytics (GA4)

-Create Tags in Google Tag Manager that will log an events in Google Analytics when triggered.
-Capture Element Form Submissions, Application Actions, and Event Registrations in Google Analytics.
+Create tags in Google Tag Manager to log events in Google Analytics when triggered.
+Capture Element451 Form Submissions, Application Actions, and Event Registrations in Google Analytics.

 1. Open the Tags tab from the left-side menu.